I think it's really cool. It looks a bit like an accordion. The rooftop garden is a great touch.

 Named after British organic chemist Sir Derek Barton, an Old Tonbridgian who won the Nobel Prize 50 years ago in 1969, the centre places Tonbridge at the cutting edge of school science.
 It will also help the school to realise its ambitions of stimulating future generations in their studies and inspiring many to embark on scientific careers.

-Bill Burnett, Tonbridge’s Head of Science, describes the centre as “innovative, fun and inspirational”.
+Phil Deakin, Tonbridge’s Head of Science, describes the centre as “innovative, fun and inspirational”.
 “Science will be at the heart of the school, and our teaching and learning will be pioneering within our new space.
 This is an exciting new chapter,” he says.

 We believe very strongly in two things.
 Firstly, that in an increasingly technological society facing all sorts of urgent global challenges, every young person needs to be equipped with a good understanding of science.
 Secondly, to meet those global challenges, we need new technologies based on a new generation of young scientific minds.
 Tonbridge, as an institution, wants to help inspire that new generation.